foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <br>
 <Center><H2>2.
 Experiment with Longer Keyword Strings </H2> </Center>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image1(1).jpeg" width="50%" height="50%" align="right" style="text-align:left; margin:0px 20px; padding: 10px">
-In my initial research, there were two hashtags that used Cake Decorating at the start.
+In my initial research, there were two hashtags that used "Cake Decorating" at the start.
 <br>
 <br>
-Both hashtags had a high amount of tags.
-I set out to see if there were any more hashtags that started with "CakeDecorating"
+I set out to see if there were any more hashtags that started with "Cake Decorating".
 </p>
 Going back to the description field, I started to type out <b>#CakeDecor</b>.
 Being a longer word, I was surprised that more related hashtags popped up.
 </p>